 Several online lenders offer loans for those with bad credit.
-The most popular providers in Canada are:

 Interest rates vary hugely depending on the provider you choose and the loan amount.
 If you are looking for a debt consolidation loan with an online lender, always contact the providers to confirm the interest rates.

 Our top recommended online lenders for those with bad credit are:

 Loan Connect is an online lending platform.
 It acts as a middleman between you and the loan provider.
 Loan Connect offers debt consolidation loans from a number of providers.
 They are also partnered with lenders that specialize in bad credit loans.

 LoanConnect has no minimum credit score requirements.
 This means you can apply for a debt consolidation loan regardless of your credit score.

 You can choose to do a general search for debt consolidation loans or apply for pre-approval.
 If you choose pre-approval, LoanConnect will access your credit score.
 You will then be shown a list of loan providers that are likely to accept your application.
 You can then tailor your search further and customize your loan based on your requirements.

 Let’s take a look at some of the pros and cons of applying for a loan with LoanConnect.

 - There is no minimum credit score or annual income requirement.